samuelelandi/asterisk-web-voicemail/README.md

 The session token is derived from a 3 layers encryption (AES-256,CHACHA20 and CAMELLIA-256) and the $SECRETSEED above.

-ATTENTION: It's very important to change the $SECRETSEED.
+ATTENTION: It's very important to change the SECRETSEED.

 ##Running